apache/zeppelin/docs/install/virtual_machine.md

  `scripts/vagrant/zeppelin-dev`

 This script creates a virtual machine that launches a repeatable, known set of core dependencies required for developing Zeppelin.
 It can also be used to run an existing Zeppelin build if you don't plan to build from source.
-For pyspark users, this script also includes several helpful [Python Libraries](#pythonextras).
+For PySpark users, this script includes several helpful [Python Libraries](#python-extras).
+For SparkR users, this script includes several helpful [R Libraries](#r-extras).

 ####Installing the required components to launch a virtual machine.